TomPlano/MagicCave/Developer_Docs.md

 loading in external data to populate objects.
 By using the factory model, json data only need be loaded once, into the factory and then all objects that come out of the factory will be correctly populated.

-All factories files can be found in the factories directory while everything that they product, called products can be found in the products directory.
+All factories files can be found in the factories directory while everything that they produce, called products can be found in the products directory.

 Within each of those directories, and in fact throughout the entire project the deceleration and implementation is split between *.h files and  *.cpp.
-Even though this was more work in the short term, we concluded that the ability for use the .h files like interfaces in the future was enough of a reason to split them up in that way.
+Even though this was more work in the short term, we concluded that the ability for use the .h files like interfaces in the future was enough of a reason to split them up in that way and intend to keep them that way.

+## 5. Data Prep

+Inside the data directory there are numerous json datafiles and python scripts that we use to prepare those files.
+As we add to the number of data files that we use, this directory is up for cleanup.